-When the GPS Chart Plotter is in COURSE UP mode a small arrow icon A will be shown on the Chart page indicating North.
+When the CP190i and CPF190i are in Course Up mode a small arrow icon $\triangle$ will be shown on the Chart page indicating North.

-3.2 AUTOMATIC TIME
+3.2 ADJUSTING TIME

 The time information supplied by the GPS satellites is in Universal Time Coordinates (UTC or Greenwich England Mean Time).
 To change the GPS Chart Plotter to display the local time, first you must figure out the offset and if it is Daylight Savings Time.
 For example on the West coast of the United States or Pacific Standard Time the offset needed would be -08:00 or -07:00 for Daylight Savings Time, Eastern Standard Time -05:00 or -04:00 for Daylight Savings Time.